60 Second Lemon Law Assessment™

 Take our free 60-Second Lemon Law Assessment™ to find out if your vehicle qualifies.

-I have spent nearly three decades representing Ohio consumers with defective vehicles, including arguing the landmark case Royster v.
-Toyota Motor Sales before the Ohio Supreme Court in 2001.
+We have spent nearly three decades representing Ohio consumers with defective vehicles, including our landmark case Royster v.
+Toyota Motor Sales reaching the Ohio Supreme Court in 2001.
 That case established important protections for vehicle owners across our state.
-In my experience, many used car owners walk away from valid claims simply because they believe the lemon law does not apply to them.
+In our experience, many used car owners walk away from valid claims simply because they believe the lemon law does not apply to them.
 Let me explain what the law actually says and where your protections lie.

 Ohio’s Lemon Law, codified under Ohio Revised Code Sections 1345.71 through 1345.77, was written specifically to protect buyers of new motor vehicles.
 The law covers defects that substantially impair a vehicle’s use, value, or safety during the first 12 months or first 18,000 miles of ownership, whichever comes first.